Texas coach Chris Beard arrested on family violence charge

 AP Sports Writer

-AUSTIN, Texas (AP) — Texas men’s basketball coach Chris Beard was arrested early Monday on a felony family violence charge, according to Travis County Jail records.
+AUSTIN, Texas (AP) — Chris Beard, who coached Texas Tech to the 2019 NCAA championship game and was hired away by Texas with expectations he’d elevate his alma mater to the same elite level, was arrested early Monday on a felony family violence charge.

-The county Sheriff’s Office said the 49-year-old Beard was arrested by Austin police and booked at 4:18 a.m. on a charge of assault on a family or household member in which their breath was impeded, or choking, in common terms.
+Beard was arrested by Austin police and booked in the Travis County jail at 4:18 a.m. on a charge of assault on a family or household member in which their breath was impeded, or choking in common terms.

 The charge is a third-degree felony in Texas, with a possible punishment of two to 10 years in prison.
-The jail records showed Beard had not posted bond as of Monday morning and did not indicate when he would be making an initial court appearance.
+Jail records showed Beard had not posted bond as of Monday morning and did not indicate when he would be making an initial court appearance.

 “He should never have been arrested,” Minton told the newspaper.
 “The complainant wants him released immediately and all charges dismissed.
 It is truly inconceivable.”